Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 # The Bean Factory Pattern

-!!WORK IN PROGRESS
+Having started to look at Spring, lets take a little bit of time to understand better what is going on inside.
 The Spring framework uses a pattern commonly referred to as a *Factory* (or specifically a Bean Factory).
 The Factory is a *container* that references *blueprints* to build object (instances commonly referred to as *beans*) as required by an calling application.
 These *beans* live inside the factory which manages them.
 As they are based upon *blueprints* defined in a configuration file, their composition can be changed without altering the calling objects.
 The Factory in effect manages all communications between the callers and its beans and simply returns *references* that the caller can use.

 As explained earlier in the Module, Beans are defined in a variety of combinable ways:-
 - xml configuration (mentioned earlier)